 Mauna Kea (Summerson #6 – 69 miles, 9,117 feet of climbing)

-I started at the bottom of Waianuenue, and rode 28 tedious miles to the turnoff to Mauna Kea.
+I started in Hilo at the bottom of Waianuenue, and rode 28 tedious miles to the turnoff to Mauna Kea.
 Changing my mind from yesterday, I’d pretty much decided not to go for Mauna Loa because Summerson says it’s an isolated and unmaintained road, and I didn’t want to have bike problems 17 miles away from help.
 But I hadn’t completely decided, so there was always a chance.

 The weather was great to start – a blue, cloudless sky.
 But by the time I reached the turnoff for Mauna Kea, clouds had enveloped the mountain – although Mauna Loa was still cloud free.
 So up I went into the clouds, with no views and intermittent drizzle.
 There are some really steep sections, including a mile that Summerson describes as “one of the steepest paved miles in the U.S.”

 The listed climb finishes after about six miles from the turnoff, just past the Visitor Center where the road turns to dirt.
 I was glad to stop as it was gray and miserable.
 But it’s a disappointing place to stop, more than 4,000 feet below the summit of Mauna Kea.
 Summerson says “If and when the unpaved section is paved this hill may well become the world’s most difficult paved road climb.”
 The ride to the very top, including the dirt, is rated the number one climb on earth on climbbybike.com.

 Sadly, I suspect it won’t be paved for a long time, if ever.
 The dirt road prevents too many tourists from driving up to the observatories, because rental car agreements state that you are not allowed to take the car up the dirt road.
 But yes, what a climb it would be if it was ever paved.